 Bastille Day Parade - Photo credit: Sharat Ganapati, Creative Commons license

-If you want to stake out a good viewing position for the parade, plan to arrive by 8am or even earlier.
-Crowds are usually (unless the weather is bad) massive - partly because you must be behind the barricades, which does not leave much room along the sidewalks - plus you also need to go through a security check point.
+Crowds are usually (unless the weather is bad) massive - partly because you must watch from behind barricades, which does not leave much room along the sidewalks.
+Keep in mind that you must also pass through a security check point.

-If you want to be sure of a superb view, reserve one of the rooms or suites overlooking the parade route at the 5-star Paris Marriott Champs-Élysées.
+(Normally, if you want to be sure of a superb view and plan ahead far enough in advance, you can reserve one of the rooms or suites overlooking the parade route at the 5-star Paris Marriott Champs-Élysées.
 You should expect the rates to be quite pricey - but the views will be priceless.
+Or, you can also try to snag seats on the upper level of one of the cafes along Champs-Élysées by stopping by a few days in advance and asking to reserve a window table.
+These will not be options this year - but keep them in mind if you're planning ahead for next year.)

 Bastille Day military flyover seen from rue Molière near Palais Royal